 Dynatrace detects a rotation scheme for log files and reports all the log files in the detected scheme as a group under one name, which typically maps to many files on disk.
 A large number of rotated file groups typically means that Dynatrace did not recognize the rotation pattern correctly and reports each physical file separately as a group.
 After a total of 200 reported rotated log file groups is reached, autodetection is turned off for this process.
 To resolve this issue, you can:

-- Check your Log Monitoring configuration (see Log sources and storage and Add log files manually).
+- Check your Log Monitoring configuration (see Log sources and storage (Logs Classic) and Add log files manually (Logs Classic)).

 - Raise the limit in the OneAgent configuration,